History of Georgia (country): Queen Tamar the Great and the Golden Age (1184–1213)

 Queen Tamar and her father King George III, fresco from Vardzia.

 The reign of Queen Tamar represented the peak of Georgia's might in the whole history of the nation.
 In 1194–1204, Tamar's armies crushed new Turkish invasions from the south-east and south and launched several successful campaigns into Turkish-controlled Southern Armenia.
 As a result, most of Southern Armenia, including the cities of Karin, Erzinjan, Khelat, Muş and Van, came under Georgian control.
 Although it was not included in the lands of the Georgian Crown, and was left under the nominal rule of local Turkish Emirs and Sultans, Southern Armenia became a protectorate of the Kingdom of Georgia.

 Kingdom of Georgia during its Golden Age.

-The temporary fall of the Byzantine Empire in 1204 to the Crusaders left Georgia and Bulgarian Empire as the strongest Christian states in the whole East Mediterranean area.
+The temporary fall of the Byzantine Empire in 1204 to the Crusaders left Georgia and the Bulgarian Empire as the strongest Christian states in the whole East Mediterranean area.
 The same year Queen Tamar sent her troops to take over the former Byzantine Lazona and Paryadria with the cities of Atina, Riza, Trebizond, Kerasunt, Amysos, Cotyora, Heraclea and Sinopa.
 In 1205, the occupied territory was transformed into the Empire of Trebizond, which was dependent on Georgia.
 Tamar's relative Prince Alexios Komnenos was crowned as its Emperor.
 In the immediate years after, Georgian armies invaded northern Persia (modern day Iranian Azerbaijan) and took the cities of Marand, Tabriz (1208), Ardabil (1208), Zanjan, Khoy (1210), and Qazvin (1210), placing part of the conquered territory under a Georgian protectorate.
 This was the maximum territorial extent of Georgia throughout her history.
 Queen Tamar was addressed as "The Queen of Abkhazians, Kartvels, Rans, Kakhs and Armenians, Shirvan-Shakhine and Shakh-in-Shakhine, The Sovereign of the East and West".
 Georgian historians often refer to her as "Queen Tamar the Great".

 The period between the early 12th and the early 13th centuries, and especially the era of Tamar the Great, can truly be considered as the golden age of Georgia.
 Besides the political and military achievements, it was marked by the development of Georgian culture, including architecture, literature, philosophy and sciences.

 Jacques de Vitry, the Patriarch of Jerusalem at that time wrote:

 There is also in the East another Christian people, who are very warlike and valiant in battle, being strong in body and powerful in the countless numbers of their warriors...Being entirely surrounded by infidel nations...these men are called Georgians, because they especially revere and worship St. George...Whenever they come on pilgrimage to the Lord's Sepulchre, they march into the Holy City...without paying tribute to anyone, for the Saracens dare in no wise molest them...